Bruce-the-dev/Student_Grade_Management/README.md

 ---
 # 📘 Student Grade Management System Lab Assignment.

-A Java console application that allows teachers to manage students, subjects, and grades using OOP principles such as inheritance, abstraction, polymorphism, interfaces, and composition.
+A beginner Java console application that allows teachers to manage students, subjects, and grades using OOP principles such as inheritance, abstraction, polymorphism, interfaces, and composition.

 ---